f-x-dx/example-server/README.md

 Hopefully now your app is published!
 You will have to set up your local server to use the APP ID and App Secret given to your published app.

-For each of your apps, below the description(defaults to "Free"), you should be able to see the APP ID and App Secret on the "Your Apps" page.
+On the "Your Apps" page, for each of your apps, you should be able to see the APP ID and App Secret.
 We will need to set your local server to use the APP ID and App Secret of the debug version of your newly published app.

 Use your favorite text editor to open

 	<cloned_server_dir>/src/application/config.py

 The first two lines should be assigning APP_SECRET and APP_ID.
 You should change that to assign to the APP ID and APP SECRET that you were given.
+For example, if your APP ID is "HPWE32KXQFZAM" and App Secret is "bbb3422c-1703-5049-cb9f-bfd3a6918937" then you would want your config.py file to have

+	APP_SECRET = "bbb3422c-1703-5049-cb9f-bfd3a6918937"
+	APP_ID = "HPWE32KXQFZAM"

 And with all of that, you should finally be ready to start the server!